-The annual District budget may include an expenditure allowance for expenses necessary for members to undertake official District business.
-Eligible expenses include travel expenses, including meals for Board members, and mileage reimbursement, which are made for District business.5 Donations to organizations are not eligible, nor are meals, for individuals other than Board members.
+The annual District budget may include an expenditure allowance for expenses necessary for Members to undertake official District business.
+Eligible expenses include travel expenses, including meals for Board Members, and mileage reimbursement, which are made for District business.
+Expenses for Board Members shall be approved in advance by the Board.
+Donations to organizations are not eligible, nor are meals, for individuals other than Board Members.